PrairieFire2b/PrairieFire2b/README.md

 - 👋 Hi, I’m: PrairieFire2b
-- 👀 I’m interested in: coding, eating, playing and touching fish.
+- 👀 I’m interested in: coding, eating, playing, sleeping and touching fish.
 - 🌱 I’m currently learning: c, cpp, javascript, python, rust, typescript.
 - 💞️ I’m looking to collaborate on: not in my date plan
 - 👨‍🎓 I’m going to be: high school student